cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-Haste (This creature can attack and as soon as it comes under your control.)
-Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
+This creature can't block.
+Delirium — This spell has cascade as long as there are four or more card types among cards in your graveyard.
+(When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom in a random order.)

 Maelstrom Wanderer #1319 Legendary Creature — Elemental